nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Command executed: `edit 3 n/Henry`

-Expected Output in the Person List: The Person Card with `ContactIndex 3` contains the name Henry.
+Expected Output in the Person List: The Person Card with `ContactIndex 3` contains the name "Henry".

 #### **_Scenario 2_**